-- Assign the device role Base station and DECT manager with dynamic IP settings to the devices that are defined to act as DECT manager (-) page 14). - ► Enter the IP address for a DECT manager device in the address field of the web browser and login (→ page 20). - Open the Settings > System > Integrator Config page
+- Assign the device role Base station and DECT manager with dynamic IP settings to the devices that are defined to act as DECT manager (→ p.
+21). - ► Enter the IP address for a DECT manager device in the address field of the web browser and login (→ p.
+28). - Open the Settings > System > Integrator Config page